ishworrsubedii/automatic_number_plate_detection_recognition-traffic_light_violation/README.md

 - Number Plate Detection and Recognition
 - Traffic Light Violation Detection
 - Real-time monitoring of number plate recognition and traffic light violation detection
-- User-friendly interface for the user to interact with the system
+- user-friendly interface for the user to interact with the system.
-- Search and filter the number plate recognition and traffic light violation detection data
+- Search and filter the number plate recognition and traffic light violation detection data.
-- Monitor the images of number plate recognitions and traffic light violations in real time
+- Monitor the images of number plate recognitions and traffic light violations in real time.

 ## Technologies Used